Many Waters (film)

 Many Waters is a 1931 British romance film directed by Milton Rosmer and starring Lillian Hall-Davis, Arthur Margetson and Elizabeth Allan.
-The film was shot at the Elstree Studios of British International Pictures.
-It was based on the 1928 play of the same title by Monckton Hoffe.
+It was written by Leon M. Lion based on the 1928 play of the same title by Monckton Hoffe.

 The film marked the first talkie for actress Lillian Hall-Davis, a star of the silent era, as well as being her last film prior to her suicide in 1933.

 Plot

 After falling in love at first sight following a chance encounter, an elderly couple reminisce about the romantic adventures of their youth.